Refinitiv/refinitiv-ui/documents/src/pages/build-app/framework-integration/react.md

 In this tutorial, we will show how to create thin React wrapper components around EF components by using two different approaches.
 The first approach is to use a utility wrapper tool, this is a preferred option.
 The second approach is to create the wrapper by yourself.
 ### Using utility wrapper

 To use Web Components in React, you need to handle formatting props, objects and arrays to JSON and registering functions as event listeners.

-All can be taken care of by using a wrapper utility that created by Lit team called [@lit/react](https://lit.dev/docs/frameworks/react/).
+All can be taken care of by using a wrapper utility, `@lit/react`.
+It's created by Lit team and it should work with Lit 2, Lit 3 or any Web Component - Lit or not.
+See more details in [Lit > React](https://lit.dev/docs/frameworks/react/).

 From inside your project folder, run: